sco1/zwom/README.md

 When writing your `*.zwom` file, these 3 blocks can be used interchangably, and ZWOM will try to match this behavior when outputting its `*.zwo` file.
 Zwift may do its own normalization if edits are made in the workout UI.

 ### Workout Block Metadata
-Workout blocks can contain the following comma-separated parameters:
+Workout blocks can contain the following (optionally) comma-separated parameters:

 | Keyword    | Description         | Accepted Inputs                                    | Optional?                |
 |------------|---------------------|----------------------------------------------------|--------------------------|